 What is the apprenticeship levy and how does it affect your business?

-Businesses in the UK with an annual pay bill of more than £3 million pay the Levy.
-The Levy rate is 0.5% of an employers annual pay bill and businesses receive a £15,000 allowance to offset against their payment.
+Businesses in the UK with an annual pay bill of more than £3 million will pay the Levy.
+The Levy rate is 0.5% of an employer's annual pay bill and businesses receive a £15,000 allowance to offset against their payment.

 The pay bill is calculated as all payments to employees that are subject to employer Class 1 secondary National Insurance contributions (NICs), such as wages, bonuses and commissions.
 Earnings below the Class 1 secondary threshold are not counted when calculating.

-The Levy is collected at the same time as PAYE payments are made, and can be used to purchase Apprenticeship education via the Government Gateway’s Digital Apprenticeship Service.
+The Levy is collected at the same time as PAYE payments are made and can be used to purchase Apprenticeship education via the Government Gateway’s Digital Apprenticeship Service (DAS).
 Services offered by approved providers can be found here.